fyrware/woocommerce-brands/README.md

 # woocommerce-brands
+**Requires `yuzu-framework` to be installed and activated**

 Create and organize products by their brand